fleetdm/fleet/handbook/company/product-groups.md

 - For follow-ups, repeat the user story, but show only what has changed or been added since the last review.
 - Zoom in.

+#### Air guitar

+Air guitar is a conceptual exercise that happens before the formal design review stage, focusing on rapid iteration and exploration without immediate plans for engineering implementation.
+It's like strumming an imaginary guitar — full of movements and rhythm but without strings attached.

+The goal of the air guitar process is to flesh out and iterate upon an idea, feature, or customer request quickly, without affecting the engineering pipeline.
+This enables the team to:

+1. Validate or invalidate assumptions.
+2. Refine the scope and nature of the user story.
+3. Explore multiple avenues with low stakes.
+4. Quickly gather feedback for future planning.

+The air guitar process is particularly useful when:

+1. The team receives an interesting customer request that may not align with the current development priorities.
+2. The team wishes to explore a new idea or feature without committing engineering resources.
+3. The product group needs to validate whether a user story is worth scheduling for formal development.

+##### Process

+Anyone in the product group can initiate an air guitar session.

+1. Initiate: Create a user story and add the `~air-guitar` label to indicate that it is going through the air guitar process.

+2. Prioritize: Bring the user story to [feature fest](https://fleetdm.com/handbook/product#rituals).
+If the user story is prioritized, proceed through the regular steps of specifying and designing as outlined in the drafting process.
+However, keep in mind that these are conceptual and may or may not proceed to engineering.

+> An air guitar session may be needed before the next feature fest.
+In this case, the product group PM will prioritize the user story.

+3. Review: Conduct an air guitar meeting where the idea or feature is discussed.
+Involve roles like the product manager, designer, and a sampling of engineers to provide various perspectives.

+4. Feedback: Collect internal feedback and iterate on the design.
+Optionally, conduct customer interviews or gather external feedback.

+5. Document: Summarize the learnings, decisions, and next steps in the user story issue.

+6. Decide: Bring the issue to a design review to determine an outcome:
+  1. Move forward with the formal drafting process leading to engineering.
+  2. Keep it open for future consideration.
+  3. Discard if it is invalidated through the process.

+Air Guitar sessions should be time-boxed to ensure they are fast and focused.
+Documentation from this process may inform future user stories and can be invaluable when revisiting the idea at a later stage.
+While the air guitar process is exploratory in nature, it should be thorough enough to provide meaningful insights and data for future decision-making.

 ### Implementing